 How do you resolve conflict within your team?

 Determine what the conflict is about.
 If the conflict is over some job topic or subject matter, the reason for the conflict may be appropriate.
-Next is to determine if the conflict is healthy and if not, lead it to be healthy conflict.
+Next is to determine if the conflict is healthy and if not, lead it to be a healthy conflict.

-If it is healthy conflict, I may simply remind them to work it out professionally and objectively.
+If it is a healthy conflict, I may simply remind them to work it out professionally and objectively.
 But whether I do or not depends on my history and knowledge of the participants.
 Besides the investment into the team I mentioned above, leaders should also invest in training that will give them tools to avoid unhealthy conflict.

 Training of perspective-taking, conflict-resolution, emotional intelligence, brainstorming, Crucial Conversations/Confrontations, and similar tools can go a long way in empowering your team to handle their own conflicts.

 Bear in mind intervening can open a can of worms, and makes a loud statement.
-Make sure the statement you make is intended, and follows the guidelines I mentioned above regarding motivation.
+Make sure the statement you make is intended and follows the guidelines I mentioned above regarding motivation.